gfreewind/kernel_net_chart/README.md

+# Purpose

+I always focus on the networks software devlopment whatever userspace or kernel and client or server :)
+In this repository, I try to describe the details of kernel networks module as many as possible.

+Now there are two flow charts already now.
+1. kernel_skb_path: Describe the skb's flow path
+2. skb_member: Describe the skb's members.

 # kernel_skb_path
 It is the skb path of Linux kernel.
 I would like enlarge the flow always.
 The flow is constructed based on latest netdev kernel whose git link is git://git.kernel.org/pub/scm/linux/kernel/git/davem/net.git